-Professor and Associate Chair, Behavioral and Community Health Sciences
+Professor and Vice Chair for Education, Behavioral and Community Health Sciences

 Associate Dean for Academic Affairs, Office of the Dean